Services

 Endoscopy, a non-surgical procedure in which a physician inserts a slim flexible tube with an integrated video camera into the stomach (gastroscopy) or colon (colonoscopy), plays a critical role in early diagnosis of GI cancers.

-The St. Paul’s Hospital Advanced Endoscopic Resection Centre (SPARC), co-founded by Dr. Eric Lam and Dr. Neal Shahidi, is a tertiary referral centre that offers minimally invasive alternatives to surgery.
-These techniques provide patients afflicted with these lesions with organ-sparing alternatives that are safe and less costly to our healthcare system.
-The majority of SPARC patients are from British Columbia, with some seeking out St. Paul’s Hospital from neighbouring provinces.
+The St. Paul’s Hospital Advanced Endoscopic Resection Centre (SPARC), co-founded by Dr. Eric Lam and Dr. Neal Shahidi, is a leading referral centre offering highly advanced, minimally invasive procedures as alternatives to traditional surgery.

 Pillar 2: colon cancer screening